Staking and incentives for the Fetch.ai ledger

 Block rewards will not be compounded over the duration of the staking period but will instead be paid upon unlocking of the stake to maintain staking values and to reduce the risk (variance) in expected rewards.

-In the coming weeks, we will be releasing Ethereum smart contract code that implements the stake auction for FET ERC-20 tokens.
+In the coming weeks, we will be releasing Ethereum smart contract code that implements the staking auction for FET ERC-20 tokens.
 This will be followed by an Etch smart contract for native operation on the Fetch.AI ledger.
-We have also prepared another article that explains in greater detail some of the considerations that we have made in the design of our staking model and, in a separate post, included a list of FAQs about our staking program.
+We have also written an article that explains in more detail the thoughts behind the design of our staking model and, in a separate post, included a list of FAQs about our staking program.